-GBR - Geology of Britannic Repair
+GBR | Geology of Britannic Repair

 Disrupted neoclassical facade of the British Pavilion, titled ‘Double Vision’ using a veil of carbon and clay taking the shape of a Kenyan Maasai Manyatta home.

-Curatorial Focus
+Curatorial Brief

 Re-centring architecture’s relationship to geology as crucial to how we understand its past and present, but also to how we might re-orient its future otherwise.
-GBR: Geology of Britannic Repair is a unique UK-Kenya collaboration that seeks to unearth such “other architectures” that offer possibilities for repair, restitution and renewal.
+GBR: Geology of Britannic Repair is a unique UK-Kenya collaboration that sought to unearth such “other architectures” that offer possibilities for repair, restitution and renewal.

 The exhibition’s geographical, geological and conceptual focus stems from the British Pavilion’s pivotal alignment along an axis that runs between Britain to the north-west, and Kenya and the Great Rift Valley to the south-east.
 Emerging from this “rift” are a series of installations that propose architectures defined by their relationship to the ground, their resistance to conventional, extractive ways of working, and that are resilient in the face of climate breakdown and social and political upheaval.